The Best Things to Do in Jerusalem in December

 There’s more of the same for kids plus a lot more for adults at the Mamilla Mall, along with an exhibit of menorahs along the pedestrian mall.

-When is Hannukah:
+When Is Hannukah:

-Public Candle Lighting Ceremonies: You can join the crowds for festive public candle lighting ceremonies at:
+Public Candle Lighting Ceremonies: You can join the crowds for festive

-We always highly recommend Jerusalem Scavenger Huntsas one of the more intriguing and creative Jerusalem events.
+We always highly recommend Jerusalem Scavenger Hunts as one of the more intriguing and creative Jerusalem events.
 At Hannukah time, they're extra special.
 Experience Chanukah in Israel like you never have before.

 By the Hannukah lights, you'll explore the streets, see the sights, hear the stories and feel the vibe of Jerusalem's picturesque neighborhoods.

-There are three Open Hunts scheduled for individuals or groups smaller than five people.
+There are Open Hunts scheduled for individuals or groups smaller than five people.
 (Group hunts are available every day. )

 See Jerusalem through a different lens.
 This Hannukah, take a special guided walk for photographers through Jerusalem’s side streets.